-The Cortese-Knox-Hertzberg Act establishes procedures for agencies to request amendments to, or reconsideration of resolutions adopted by the Commission (Govt.
-Code Section 56895).
-Whenever the Commission accepts a written request for amendment to, or reconsideration of an adopted resolution, the period for which a CEQA challenge may be filed is tolled while the request for reconsideration is under review by the Commission.
+The Cortese-Knox-Hertzberg Act establishes procedures for agencies to request amendments to, or reconsideration of resolutions adopted by the Commission (Government Code Section 56895).
+Whenever the Commission accepts a written request for amendment to, or reconsideration of an adopted resolution, the period for which a CEQA challenge may be filed shall be tolled while the request for reconsideration is under review by the Commission.
 Following the Commission's reconsideration, the statute of limitations on the original filing of either the Notice of Determination or Notice of Exemption will continue.

-3. REVIEW OF ENVIRONMENTAL APPEALS (Adopted August 13, 1980.)
+3. REVIEW OF ENVIRONMENTAL APPEALS